WELCOME TO CANEY VALLEY ANTIQUE POWER ASSOCIATION

 In the past, we have featured many working crafters/demonstrators.
 We are always looking for anyone interested in demonstrating a craft old or new.
 We have seen some of the best wood carvers demonstrating their crafts.
 We have a very experienced broom making shop using all original type tools.
 Another very interesting shop to visit is the blacksmith shop.
 We have seen everything from horseshoe nails turned into spoons , railroad spikes turned into knives, and tools of all types made.
 We even get to personally witness a blacksmith welding at our show.
 Our hats go off to our very talented and experienced blacksmiths.
 We have also seen some of the best yarn spun at our show.
 All of the individuals that I have seen have been very friendly and knowledge about their craft and love to answer questions and show you their piece of history.

 Please stop by all of our crafters/demonstrators and enjoy from them all.
 We have had flint knapping, blacksmithing, saw mill and other crafts that I do apologize for not calling them by name.
 They are all very important to the show and us.

 This year’s show is sure to top them all.
 Our grounds allow more campers to have access to utilities and modern restrooms.
 Any suggestion that you may have to make your stay more comfortable at the upcoming shows please visit with a show officer and we will do all we can in the future to make this show one of the most comfortable family friendly and safe events in this area.
 We built a concessions stand and also put up a couple "shade" building for your eating pleasures from our concession stand, or just to catch up with someone you haven't seen in awhile.
-The Bouey Mfg bldg contains the printing press and the line shaft machine shop.
+The Bouey Mfg bldg contains the printing press and various period machinery.
 Also erected in 2017 is the Terry's Paraphernalia Etc building which holds popcorn items donated by the Terry Brown family.